block42-blockchain-company/thornode-telegram-bot/README.md

 # thornode-telegram-bot ⚡🤖
 A telegram bot to monitor the status of THORNodes.

+If you have questions feel free to open a github issue or contact us in our Telegram Channel https://t.me/block42_crypto!

 ## Requirements
 * Telegram
 * Docker (if you want to run with docker or docker-compose)